KULeuven-MICAS/snitch_cluster/README.md

 # Acknowledgement

-SNAX cluster is developed based on the [Snitch Cluster](https://github.com/pulp-platform/snitch_cluster).
+SNAX is an extension of the original [Snitch Cluster](https://github.com/pulp-platform/snitch_cluster) framework.
+SNAX got its name as "SNitch Acceleration eXtension".